wlong799/SLogo/design/Design.md

 The use of the CommandHistoryView is similar to the Console window of the Eclipse IDE: here, the user will see the previous (clickable) commands which they entered, as well as any possible error messages which the commands may have triggered.
-Upon the user entering executable commands, the turtle in the TurtleViewer will move to complete the commands, even if the commands end in a command that may throw an error.
+Upon the user entering executable commands, the dataStorage in the TurtleViewer will move to complete the commands, even if the commands end in a command that may throw an error.

 ![GUI](view_draw.jpg)